otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. bob@xmpp.org logs in to his server (`talk.xmpp.org`).
 1. bob@xmpp.org uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
-   1. The service discovery also informs the Prekey Server's long-term public key.
+   1. The service discovery informs the Prekey Server's long-term public key.
 1. `bob@xmpp.org` discovers the capabilities of `prekey.xmpp.org`.
-   1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
+   1. `prekey.xmpp.org` is capable of all features of the Prekey Server specification.
-1. `bob@xmpp.org` asks `prekey.xmpp.org` about the number of prekeys messages it has stored for him.
+1. `bob@xmpp.org` asks `prekey.xmpp.org` about the number of prekeys messages it has stored for him:
-   1. TODO: Explain the DAKE.
+   1. `bob@xmpp.org` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
+   1. `bob@xmpp.org` sends a "Storage Status Message" attached to the last DAKEZ message to `prekey.xmpp.org`.
+   1. `bob@xmpp.org` receives a "Storage Status Message" message depending from `prekey.xmpp.org`.

 `bob@xmpp.org` wants to publish/store prekey messages in the Prekey Server: